 Other things to note:

 Using them as eyeshadow base would mean applying the product onto the eyelids and then packing on a corresponding powder shadow on it (picture below).
+You may also see that this particular shade, the purple one, is not completely opaque but can be easily remedied by setting it with a pressed powder shadow.

 I love these cream shadows!!!
 If you learn how to work it you’ll love it!
 The neutral colours seem to work better than others.